 Pascale Florestal is a Freelance Director, Dramaturge, Educator, Writer and Collaborator based in Boston, MA.

-Born and raised in Miami, Florida Pascale was introduced to theater accidentally in high school when she stumbled into the drama room looking to get community service hours for graduation.
-Since then she has been hooked on theatrical experiences that shed light on narratives we rarely see on stage.
+Born and raised in Miami, Florida, Pascale is a first generation American from Haitian descent.
+She was introduced to theater accidentally in high school when she stumbled into the drama room looking to get community service hours for graduation.
+Since then she has been hooked on theatrical experiences that shed light on narratives of the global majority and the queer community.
 She graduated from Ithaca College with her Bachelors of Arts in Theater Studies.
 During her time in college she studied Theater in London through the IC London Program and spent a semester at the National Theater Institute at The Eugene O'Neill Theater.

-As an Assistant Director Pascale has worked with Kimberley Senior, Liesl Tommy, Billy Porter, Paul Daigneault, and M. Bevin O'Gara.
-Directing credits include; La Divinia with Opera Del West, Deferred; An Episodic Radio Play with NorthEastern University, Virtual Attendance by Miranda Adekoje with The Huntington Theater Company; Dream Boston Audio Plays, Tam’s Two Dads by Michael Bobbitt with The Theater Offensive, Back The Night by Melinda Lopez at Boston College, We Are Proud to Present… by Jackie Sibblies Drury at Brandeis University, Marie & Rosetta by George Brant at Greater Boston Stage Company, Code Listen by Shaw Pong Liu at The Millenium Stage of The John F. Kennedy Performing Arts Center, Shrek The Musical!
-(Greater Boston Stage Company), An Education in Prudence (Open Theatre Project) and Kentucky by Lean Nanako Winkler with Pine Manor College.
+As an Assistant Director Pascale has worked with Timothy Douglas, Liesl Tommy, Billy Porter, Paul Daigneault, and M. Bevin O'Gara.
+She was the Associate Director to Kimberly Senior on the world premiere of Our Daughters, Like Pilars by Kirsten Greenidge at the Huntington Theater.
+Pascale was also the Associate Director to Gil Rose for The Life and Times of Malcolm X by Anthony Davis with Odyssey Opera.
+Directing credits include; The Colored Museum with Umbrella Performing Arts Center, Once On This Island with SpeakEasy Stage, Everybody with Boston Conservatory, This Girl Laughs, This Girl Cries, This Girl Does Nothing with Emerson College, I am this place with Plays in Place, La Divinia with Opera Del West, Deferred; An Episodic Radio Play with NorthEastern University, Virtual Attendance with The Huntington Theater Company; Dream Boston Audio Plays, Tam’s Two Dads with The Theater Offensive, Back The Night at Boston College, We Are Proud to Present.. at Brandeis University, Marie & Rosetta at Greater Boston Stage Company, Code Listen at The Millennium Stage of The John F. Kennedy Performing Arts Center, Shrek The Musical! with Greater Boston Stage Company, An Education in Prudence with Open Theatre Project and Kentucky with Pine Manor College.